SamanthaBooth81/clay_and_fire/README.md

 ### Review

-The reviews database holds all of the review submitted by users with an account.
-They can submit, edit and delete reviews posted.
+The reviews database holds all of the reviews submitted by users with an account.
+Users can submit, edit and delete reviews posted by themselves whilst logged in to their accounts.
 This is accessible via the Product Details page for the products they have reviewed.

 ### User